CharlesHolbrow/open-drums/808/README.md

 ## License

-The original audio files were recorded by Michael Fischer (fischer1@student.msu.edu).
-He included a [.TXT](./TR808WAV/TR808.TXT) with detailed information about the samples, and no licensing restrictions.
+The original audio files were recorded by Michael Fischer (fischer1@student.msu.edu), who included a [.TXT](./TR808WAV/TR808.TXT) with detailed information about the samples, and no licensing restrictions.